agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/jgum-bgum-format.rst

 ~~~~~~

 ``nodes``
-  Array of variable descriptions in :ref:`fast syntax<Quick specification of (randomly parameterized) graphical models>`.
+  Array of variable descriptions in :ref:`fast syntax <quick-specification-of-randomly-parameterized-graphical-models>`.
   Always present, even for an empty network.

 ``parents``
   Object mapping each variable name to an ordered list of its parent names.
-  The order matches the CPT axis order (axis 0 is the variable itself, axes 1… are its parents).
+  The order matches the CPT axis order (axis 0 is the variable itself, axes 1... are its parents).
   Always present, even for variables with no parents (empty array).

 ``cpt``